magento/magento2-functional-testing-framework/docs/configuration.md

 # Configuration

 The `*.env` file provides additional configuration for the Magento Functional Testing Framework (MFTF).
-To run the MFTF on your Magento testing instance, specify the basic configuration values.
+To run the MFTF on your Magento instance, specify the basic configuration values.
 Advanced users can create custom configurations based on requirements and environment.

 ## Basic configuration